-The above amendments have not had a material impact on the accompanying condensed consolidated financial statements.
-Although the amendment of IAS 16 - Proceeds before intended use modifies one of the Group's accounting policies, no such proceeds were deducted from the cost of the PP&E in 2022.
+The above amendments have not had a significant impact on the accompanying consolidated financial statements.
+Although the amendment of IAS 16 - Proceeds before intended use modifies one of the Group's accounting policies, there were no such proceeds in 2022 or 2021 that were deducted from the cost of the PP&E.

-2.6 Standards and interpretations issued but not yet effective
+2.7 Standards and interpretations issued but not yet effective

-At the date of authorising the accompanying condensed consolidated financial statements for issue, the most significant standards and interpretations published by the International Accounting Standard Board (IASB) but not yet effective, either because they have yet to be adopted by the European Union or because their date of effectiveness is subsequent to that of authorisation, are the following:
+At the date of authorising the accompanying financial statements for issue, the most significant standards and interpretations published by the International Accounting Standard Board (IASB) but not yet effective, either because they have yet to be adopted by the European Union or because their date of effectiveness is subsequent to that of authorisation of the accompanying statements, are the following:

 Standard Contents Applicable in annual periods beginning on or after Standard amendments: Amendments to IAS 1 Disclosure of accounting policies (published in February 2021) Amendments designed to provide guidance on the application of materiality judgements to accounting policy disclosures.
 1 January 2023 Amendments to IAS 8 Definition of accounting estimates (published in February 2021) Modification and clarifications as to what constitutes a change in accounting estimate.
-1 January 2023 Amendments to IAS 12 - Deferred taxes related to assets and liabilities arising from a single transaction (published in May 2021) Clarification as to when entities should recognise the deferred tax arising from certain transactions such as leases and dismantling obligations.
-Amendments to IFRS 17 Insurance contracts - Initial application of IFRS 17 and IFRS 9.
+1 January 2023 Amendments to IAS 12 - Deferred taxes related to assets and liabilities arising from a single transaction (published in May 2021) Clarification as to when entities should recognise the deferred tax arising from certain transactions such as leases and dismantling obligations. • Amendments to IFRS 17 Insurance contracts - Initial application of IFRS 17 and IFRS 9.
 Comparative information (published in December 2021) Changes to the transition requirements under IFRS 17 for insurers applying IFRS 17 and IFRS 9 for the first time at the same time.
 1 January 2023 New standards: IFRS 17 - Insurance contracts This replaces IFRS 4 and sets out the recognition, measurement, presentation and disclosure rules for insurance contracts to ensure that an entity provides relevant and reliable financial information on the effect of insurance contracts on the financial statements.
 1 January 2023

-Although the Group is in the process of analysing what impact these new and amended standards could have on these condensed consolidated financial statements, if adopted, it does not expect their application to have a significant impact.
+Although the Group is in the process of analysing what impact these new and amended standards could have on its consolidated financial statements, if adopted, it does not expect their application to have a significant impact.

-2.7 Russia-Ukraine conflict
+2.8 Russia-Ukraine conflict

-Armed conflict between Russia and Ukraine broke out on 24 February 2022.
+Armed conflict broke out between Russia and Ukraine on 24 February 2022.
 That conflict is having a significant impact on the global economy and financial markets.
-The energy sector is one of the most affected and oil and gas prices have increased sharply.
+The energy sector is one of the most affected and oil and gas prices have increased sharply, in turn driving electricity prices to high levels and causing significant volatility.

 ENCE is monitoring the situation and developments caused by the crisis continuously in order to manage the potential risks.
 Its priority has been to limit and reduce the impact of the increase in commodity and energy prices, which are affecting the cost of certain inputs used in its manufacturing processes and shipping costs.
 It is also stepping up its internal defence measures and controls for the protection of its digital infrastructure.

 ENCE's Pulp business is self-sufficient in terms of electricity as it generates more electric power in its biomills than it consumes.
 The Renewable Energy business, meanwhile, also generates an energy surplus as its core business is the generation of power from renewable sources.